 When you start a new medication, your pharmacist will give you a printout with information like side effects, signs of an allergic reaction, how long it might take to work, and other information.
 It’s good information to keep on hand, but it isn’t always easy to read.
 When you pick up your medication, you can ask the pharmacist to go over the information with you so you understand what you should look for.

 If a particular antidepressant or psychiatric medication just isn’t working for you, there are many different options!
 Unfortunately, finding the right medication can take some trial and error.
 Different people can have very different experiences with the same medication, and often you need to try something to see if it works (or doesn’t work) for you.
 This can be a frustrating process, especially when you want to start feeling better, but it’s important to keep trying and work with your doctor so you understand your options.
 Many people feel intimidated talking to health professionals, but it’s important to share information so you both understand what’s going on and can make good, informed decisions about your health care.
 Some people also feel embarrassed talking about symptoms or side effects like changes in sex drive or digestion, but its important information for your doctor (and they know that changes in sex drive or digestion are common concerns).
-You can find strategies, including a mood journal, to help you work with doctors and other health care providers at www.heretohelp.bc.ca/factsheet/working-with-your-doctor-for-mental-illnesses.
+You can find strategies, including a mood journal, to help you work with doctors and other health care providers in our Working With Your Doctor toolkit.

 Where can I learn more?

-- Ask Us: What’s the difference between antidepressants?
+- Q&A: What’s the difference between antidepressants?

 - The Medications issue of Visions Journal